SaraVieira/fiddly/Readme.md

 ## Deploy

-Fiddly also exports a command to let you deploy your new site to Github pages
+Fiddly also exports a command to let you deploy your new site to GitHub pages

 You can run this by using the `deploy` command